AlexanderParker/blobify/README.md

 -backup/
 ```

-**Pattern syntax:**
+**Blobify file Pattern syntax:**

-- `+pattern` - Include files matching pattern (overrides gitignore and default exclusions)
+- `+pattern` - Include files matching pattern with `+` (overrides gitignore and default exclusions)
-- `-pattern` - Exclude files matching pattern
+- `-pattern` - Exclude files matching pattern with `-`
 - Use `*` for wildcards, `**` for recursive directories
-- Patterns are relative to git root
+- Patterns are relative to git root, so assumes you are operating in a git repo directory structure.

-**Default exclusions:** `.git`, `.svn`, `node_modules`, `venv`, `env`, `__pycache__`, `dist`, `build`, `target`, `.idea`, `.vscode`, and other common build/cache directories.

-The tool processes files in this order: default exclusions → gitignore → .blobify excludes → .blobify includes

-## Data Scrubbing

-Blobify uses the `scrubadub` library to automatically detect and replace sensitive data like emails, names, phone numbers, and API keys with placeholder text (e.g., `{{EMAIL_ADDRESS}}`).

-**⚠️ Important Security Notice:**
-This is a best-effort attempt at data scrubbing. scrubadub may miss sensitive data or incorrectly identify non-sensitive data. **Always review output before sharing externally.**

-To disable scrubbing and preserve original content, use the `--noclean` flag.

-## Git Integration

-- Automatically detects git repositories
-- Respects all `.gitignore` files and patterns
-- Supports global gitignore configuration
-- Shows ignored files in index but excludes content

-## File Type Detection

-- Attempts to identify text files using extensions, MIME types, and content analysis
-- Automatically excludes binary files and security files (certificates, keys, etc.)
-- Skips large directories like `node_modules`, `venv`, `__pycache__` for performance
-- Specific files and directories can be included / excluded with a .blobify file
+- Patterns are parsed sequentially

 ## Line Numbers